sampsyo/home/_drafts/turnt.md

 [turnt]: https://github.com/cucapra/turnt
 [insta]: https://insta.rs

-## Trying Out Turnt
+## An Example

-To feel what snapshot testing is like, let's try using [Turnt][].
+To feel what snapshot testing is like, let's test something contrived but convenient.
-You can install it with [pip][]:

-    $ pip install --user turnt

-We'll also need something to test.
-For this contrived example, I'll test the venerable [Unix `wc` command][wc].
+We'll test the venerable [Unix `wc` command][wc].

 The first thing we need is an input file.
-This is a critical thing about Turnt: it assumes the thing you want to test is a program that transforms text into text.
+This is a critical thing about this style of testing: it assumes the thing you want to test is a program that transforms text into text.
 Fortunately, that describes lots of compiler-like things, and it also describes our SUT, `wc`.
 Let's make a test file, `hi.t`: